 - Tap water:

 Scottish tap water is safe to drink.

 You can hand in an abstract with your application in order to present your research work in either a poster presentation, an oral presentation or both.

 Please note that the information provided on this site has been obtained from several different sources and therefore the organisers cannot accept any responsibility for errors therein.

 In order to understand and implement cognitive systems, recent developments in neuroscience need to be brought together with computational techniques that integrate models and simulations.

-The goal of this workshop is to provide an overview of the latest advances in the understanding of how the brain works, computes and generates behaviour.
+The goal of this workshop was to provide an overview of the latest advances in the understanding of how the brain works, computes and generates behaviour.

 Poster session & student presentation:

-The workshop will offer the possibility of presenting your research in a poster presentation, an oral presentation, or both.
-Applicants who would like to present their work are required to submit an abstract with their application.
+The workshop offered the possibility of presenting your research in a poster presentation, an oral presentation, or both.

 Download the scientific programme: Scientific programme - 3rd Curriculum Workshop Series - Cognitive systems (2.0 MB)